LiteSpeed Web Server: 5 Reasons to Make the Switch

 What Is OpenLiteSpeed?

 OpenLiteSpeed (OLS) is the open-source edition of LiteSpeed Web Server.
-It uses the same architecture as LiteSpeed, and it’s developed by the same people.
+It uses the same architecture and was developed by the same people.

 There is a flip side, of course.

-A few of LSWS’ features are missing in OLS.
-For example, some of the anti-DDoS tools have been omitted, and the caching engine has been stripped from its most advanced mechanisms.
-Transitioning from an existing Apache setup to OLS is also more difficult than it is when you’re moving to LiteSpeed’s Enterprise edition.
-And as with any open-source product, you have to rely on the community for support if you have any issues setting up and running OpenLiteSpeed.
+A few of the LSWS features are missing in OLS.
+For example, some of the anti-DDoS tools have been omitted, and the caching engine has been stripped of its most advanced mechanisms.
+Transitioning from an existing Apache setup to OLS is more challenging than migrating to LiteSpeed’s Enterprise edition.
+As with any open-source product, you have to rely on the community for support if you encounter any issues setting up and running OpenLiteSpeed.

-A few factors make LSWS and OLS more appealing than the competition.
+Several factors make LSWS and OLS more appealing than their competitors.
 As is clear from the low adoption rates, however, site owners also find a few things they’re not particularly sure about.

 LiteSpeed Advantages